 If she’s too young to show us the benefits of the product, why was she chosen?
 Because this is how we’re going to look if we buy the cream?
-Because our concept of beauty is so limited that it must be encased in glass?
+Because our concept of beauty is limited to the young?

 I’ll never understand why the beauty in older or ‘less perfect’ faces is not more widely celebrated.
 We don’t rule out beauty in old animals, trees, buildings or antiques – quite the opposite.
 We sense that age adds something.
 The camera loves older faces (and objects) just as much as young ones: I feel the same.

-Yes, I use cream to screen my skin from the sun, and to feed it nutrients, but just a tip: if you’re advertising to me, don’t try to con me, don’t insult my intelligence and don’t imply that only a youthful face has beauty.
+Yes, I use cream to screen my skin from the sun, and to feed it, but just a tip: if you’re advertising to me, don’t try to con me, don’t insult my intelligence and don’t imply that only a youthful face has beauty.

 I can’t claim always to have been clear sighted – like almost everyone reading this, I remember a time when 19 year olds looked ancient.
 If that doesn’t give us some sense of perspective, nothing can.
-Perhaps as a result of finding myself more interested in photography and visuals, or of getting that bit older myself, I came round to appreciating the warmer, less imperious beauty of age.
+Getting older myself, I’ve come round to appreciating the warmer, less imperious beauty of age.
 It’s been a real blessing.

 So I’ll take a deep breath (in with anger… out with love…) and move on to a more innocuous, but similarly flawed translation I discovered on an airline snack:

-The pack is littered with a plethora of promotional claims, each vying with the other for our attention.
+The pack is littered with promotional claims, each vying with the other for our attention.
 Let’s break down the phrase ‘real crispy desirable taste’.
 These delicious cheese bites have:

 - A real taste?